 Amazon CodeWhisperer is a machine learning-powered tool that helps developers by providing real-time code suggestions and automating the code review process.
 By using machine learning, CodeWhisperer learns from large codebases and offers developers helpful suggestions that improve the quality and efficiency of their coding tasks.

-Key Features
+Key features

 CodeWhisperer enhances collaboration and accelerates the software development lifecycle by offering real-time feedback and suggestions that help teams keep high coding standards.
 The following are the key features of Amazon CodeWhisperer: